 Remove from the oven and let the meat stand in the pans for 10 minutes.

 Use two flexible spatulas and carefully lift the loaf out of each pan and place upon a platter.

-Meatloaf is, of course, superb with mashed potatoes and green beans.
+Meatloaf is, of course, superb with mashed potatoes and green beans or broccoli.

 Use one great big huge pan and put all the meat inside.
 Bake for about 1 1/2 hours.
 Follow the same temp and standing instructions.